Stephen Montgomery

 Roll of Honour Citation

 In the early hours of 28th January 1989, Constable Montgomery was on mobile patrol duty in Sion Mills, County Tyrone.
 Shortly before 1:00am, a member of the bar staff flagged down the armoured police car as it was passing Marshalls’ bar.
-He told the police officers a disco was taking place in the function room and a fight had broken out.
-After the police car had pulled in at the roadside, by the entrance to the bar, one of the police officers got out of the car to give cover to his colleagues in the vehicle.
+He told the officers that a disco was taking place in the function room and a fight had broken out.
+After the RUC car had pulled in at the roadside, by the entrance to the bar, one of the officers got out of the car to give cover to his colleagues in the vehicle.

 In fact, the fight in the bar had been a sham, staged at just the right time to prompt the unsuspecting member of staff to go outside and look for help.
 Above the entrance to Marshalls’ bar was a flat roof where a terrorist had been hiding, awaiting his target to come into position.
-Seconds after the police car came to a halt, the terrorist dropped a drogue bomb – a homemade grenade – onto the vehicle’s unarmoured roof, exploding on impact and wrecking the car.
+Seconds after the RUC car came to a halt, the terrorist dropped a drogue bomb – a homemade grenade – onto the vehicle’s unarmoured roof, with the bomb exploding on impact and wrecking the car.

 Constable Montgomery was fatally injured in the blast, and a Reserve Constable was badly hurt, losing an eye.
-The third police officer escaped relatively unscathed and was able to radio for assistance, which arrived within minutes.
+The third RUC officer escaped relatively unscathed and was able to radio for assistance, which arrived within minutes.

-An RUC colleague paid tribute to the career policeman: “Stephen worked in Castlederg regularly to make up numbers on night duty.
+An RUC colleague paid tribute to the career officer saying “Stephen worked in Castlederg regularly to make up numbers on night duty.
 A good lad, and very nice to work with”.
 Constable Montgomery was described as a devoted husband and father who telephoned his wife every evening he was on duty to reassure her he was okay.
 He had not had the chance to call his wife the night he was murdered.

 At Stephen’s funeral, colleagues walked alongside the hearse as it made its way down Omagh’s Main Street.
 Constable Montgomery was later buried at St John’s Parish Church in Fivemiletown.

-Constable Montgomery was living in Omagh with his then pregnant wife and their 15-month-old daughter at the time of his murder.
+Stephen was living in Omagh with his then pregnant wife and their 15-month-old daughter at the time of his murder.